270 miles • Vermont

 Tailored to You

-The original inspiration for the Appalachian Trail, the Long Trail runs the length of the state of Vermont, at about 270 miles from the Massachusetts border to the Canadian border.
-The southern 100 miles of the LT coincide with the AT, but the northern portion of the LT is generally considered much more challenging and remote than the southern end.
+The Long Trail follows the Green Mountains for 270 miles (430 km), crossing the entire state of Vermont.
+The southern 100 miles (160 km) of the LT run together with the Appalachian Trail.
+The northern portion of the LT is generally considered to be more challenging and remote than the southern end.